 Tony commits to working with each producer for at least five years.
 This means these farmers can depend on the higher premiums to reinvest in their farms, save up, and foster a supportive environment for their futures.

 This means educating farmers about efficient, effective, and environmentally friendly agriculture.
 Not only does this benefit the immediate environment, but it’s better for the planet overall.
 Moreover, improved farming practices result in higher quality beans and better crop yields, which enables farmers to make more money.

 On the Way to Slavery-Free Chocolate

 The journey to improve working conditions for cocoa farmers is long and arduous.
 Although things have been improving steadily, there’s work to be done for as long as slavery exists.
 However, as consumers, we have choice and influence; purchasing responsibly is one of the most powerful tools at our disposal.

-Check out aisle 5 for Tony’s Chocolonely slavery-free chocolate bars, as well as an extensive selection of other Fair Trade chocolates.
+Check out Tony’s Chocolonely slavery-free chocolate bars, as well as an extensive selection of other Fair Trade chocolates.